Biobix/BIOCLOCK/README.md

 ## DOI

-Zenodod DOI for this code:
+Zenodo DOI for this code:

 DOI: 10.5281/zenodo.14674514